ranjanistic/knotters/CONTRIBUTING.md

 More details on the kind of users and their importance will be discussed later on.

+The request entry point for this module starts from `/people`.

 Apart from all this, other things like profile admiration, blocking, reporting, and relevant community related logic is contained and expected to be contained in this module only.

 #### [`projects/`](projects/)